-- o A 200 grain tray, if available - o By counting 200 grains - o A suitable mechanism for obtaining 200 grains - Instruments of magnification may be used to assist the determination of the level of visually defective grains present in the sample. - If defective grains which have a tolerance based on % in a 200 grain sample are detected, the small sub sample should be drawn from grain remaining above the screen after the Unmillable Material assessment has been conducted.
+- A 200 grain tray, if available - By counting 200 grains - A suitable mechanism for obtaining 200 grains - Instruments of magnification may be used to assist the determination of the level of visually defective grains present in the sample. - If defective grains which have a tolerance based on % in a 200 grain sample are detected, the small sub sample should be drawn from grain remaining above the screen after the Unmillable Material assessment has been conducted.
 Obtain a representative 200 grain sub-sample from across the top of the screen. - Each grain should be examined to determine if it is classified as defective.
-An individual kernel may only have one defect, being the defect type with the tightest tolerance in the standard. - The defective grains percentage can be assessed with the assistance of the GTA Approved photographic standards (Visual Recognition Standards Guide) or Approved objective measurement instruments where appropriate. - Report results as follows:
+An individual kernel may only have one defect, being the defect type with the tightest tolerance in the standard. - For those defect quality parameters where a tolerance exists on the Groat, it is recommended that a suitable number of Groats (representative of the sample) be examined to determine the presence of that defect. - The defective grains percentage can be assessed with the assistance of the GTA Approved photographic standards (Visual Recognition Standards Guide) or Approved objective measurement instruments where appropriate. - Report results as follows: